-The castle from the mid-13th century was a cylindrical tower with a small inner ward, where the building of the great hall was placed, adjacent to the defensive wall on the oval plan.
-Later in the years 1268 – 1277, two more cylindrical towers (Kitchen and Well), a four-sided gatehouse with a drawbridge were added and a defensive wall was reinforced.
-The cylindrical south-east tower was 12 meters in diameter and had massive spurs at the base.
-In the thirteenth century turret containing latrines, adjacent to it from the south-west.
-Its today’s name – Keep Tower, is a nineteenth-century concept, it is uncertain whether it served such a function in the Middle Ages.
-A south-west tower called Kitchen was also 12 meters in diameter and had a base with spurs.
-Originally, it had two floors and contained a medieval kitchen.
-The walls of the two towers were approximately 3 meters thick at the base.
-The Well Tower with a diameter of 11.5 meters was slightly narrower, and the name came from the well in its lowest chamber.
-This tower had no spurs and had a rather simple wall from the side of the ward, which brought its shape to the horseshoe.
+In the years 1268-1277, two more cylindrical towers were added: the south-west called Kitchen Tower, the south-east called Keep Tower, and a four-sided gatehouse with a drawbridge located between the eastern towers.
+The cylindrical southeast tower was 12 meters in diameter and had the massive spurs at the base.
+In the 13th century a turret containing latrines adjoined it from the south-west.
+Its today’s name – Keep Tower is a nineteenth-century idea, it is uncertain whether it performed such a function in the Middle Ages, although as the only one it had a polygonal interior, not a circle one, and it also had stone vaulted rooms.
+The south-west tower called Kitchen Tower was also 12 meters in diameter and had base with spurs.
+On its northern side, the small projection contained latrines with outlets facing the ditch.
+Originally, it had at least three floors topped with rib vaults and perhaps it contained a medieval kitchen.
+Such a conclusion was made on the basis of as many as three fireplaces in it.
+The walls of both these two towers were about 3 meters thick at the base.
+The older Well Tower with a diameter of 11.5 meters was slightly narrower, and its name comes from the well in its lowest chamber.

 Today’s castle is largely a 19th-century reconstruction, but by the standards of that period, its final appearance did not go away from the medieval original.
 The external façades of the towers are the most compatible with it, while their conical finials are more reminiscent of fortifications in France or Switzerland, than Anglo-Norman castles.
 Such finals were probably chosen because of their “greater pictoriality” and providing additional rooms in the castle.
 The lower parts of the towers with the vaulted basements are original, especially the southern hall, the north-eastern and south-western towers (Kitchen and Well) have a lot of original, medieval walls.
 The interiors of the castle are already only in the Victorian neo-gothic style.
 Currently, the castle is under government protection and is open to visitors.